Resilience in an Ageing Greater Manchester

 John Hannen, Programme Manager for the Ambition for Ageing Programme said, “This research clearly shows that older people can make a significant contribution to the ability of communities to withstand shocks and stresses.
 However inequality and discrimination over a lifetime can result in the opportunities of an ageing population from being missed.”

-Early next year, Ambition for Ageing will be hosting a seminar looking at the report in further detail and asking what happens next.
-Join our mailing list to be the first to receive the date.
+On Wednesday 20th March, Ambition for Ageing will be hosting a seminar looking at the report in further detail and asking what happens next.
+Click here to book you place.

 Please click the download icon to read the full report.